bdombro/slimr/packages/util/README.md

 A memoization wrapper with ttl expiration for cache hits.

+- Aka a feature rich debounce.
+If you only need basic debounce, see @slimr/util/debounce.
 - Compared to other memoization algs (fast-memoize, nano-memoize), is much simpler, shorter, easier to fork/enhance while less perfect and slower for primitive args.
 - Dependences: `./src/memoize.ts`